apple/coremltools/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

-## 🐞Describe the bug
+## 🐞Describing the bug

-- Only create an issue here for bugs in the coremltools Python package.
+- Make sure to only create an issue here for bugs in the coremltools Python package.
 If this is a bug with the Core ML Framework or Xcode, please submit your bug here: https://developer.apple.com/bug-reporting/
-- A clear and brief description of the bug.
+- Provide a clear and consise description of the bug.

 ## Stack Trace
 - If applicable, please paste the complete stack trace.